Subscribe to updates

 Internal Audit Plan and Charter 2024-25

-The Audit Committee resolved to agree the Internal Audit plan and Charter for 2024-25.
+The committee resolved to agree the Internal Audit plan and Charter for 2024-25.

 Internal Audit and Anti-Fraud - Progress Report

-The Audit Committee resolved to note the contents of the report and the overall progress and assurance opinions for audits carried out as part of the 2023-24 Audit Plan.
+The Audit Committee resolved to note the contents of the report, including the overall progress and assurance opinions for audits carried out as part of the 2023-24 Audit Plan.

 Risk Management – Corporate and Directorate Risk Registers